False vacuum: Inflation

 A number of theories suggest that cosmic inflation may be an effect of a false vacuum decaying into the true vacuum.
 The inflation itself may be the consequence of the Higgs field trapped in a false vacuum state with Higgs self-coupling λ and its βλ function very close to zero at the planck scale.
 A future electron-positron collider would be able to provide the precise measurements of the top quark needed for such calculations.

 Chaotic inflation theory suggests that the universe may be in either a false vacuum or a true vacuum state.
 Alan Guth, in his original proposal for cosmic inflation, proposed that inflation could end through quantum mechanical bubble nucleation of the sort described above.
 See history of Chaotic inflation theory.
 It was soon understood that a homogeneous and isotropic universe could not be preserved through the violent tunneling process.
 This led Andrei Linde and, independently, Andreas Albrecht and Paul Steinhardt, to propose "new inflation" or "slow roll inflation" in which no tunnelling occurs, and the inflationary scalar field instead graphs as a gentle slope.

-In 2014, researchers at the Chinese Academy of Sciences' Wuhan Institute of Physics and Mathematics suggested that the universe could have been spontaneously created from nothing (no space, time, nor matter) by quantum fluctuations of metastable false vacuum causing an expanding bubble of true vacuum.
+In 2014, researchers at the Chinese Academy of Sciences' Wuhan Institute of Physics and Mathematics gave an actual mathematical demonstration of the already existing idea that the universe could have been spontaneously created from nothing (no space, time, nor matter) by quantum fluctuations of a metastable false vacuum causing an expanding bubble of true vacuum.

 Vacuum decay varieties

 Electroweak vacuum decay

 The stability criteria for the electroweak interaction was first formulated in 1979 as a function of the masses of the theoretical Higgs boson and the heaviest fermion.
-Discovery of the top quark in 1995 and the Higgs boson in 2012 have allowed physicists to validate the criteria against experiment, therefore since 2012 the electroweak interaction is considered as the most promising candidate for a metastable fundamental force.
-The corresponding false vacuum hypothesis is called either 'Electroweak vacuum instability' or 'Higgs vacuum instability'.
+Discovery of the top quark in 1995 and the Higgs boson in 2012 have allowed physicists to validate the criteria against experiment, therefore since 2012 the electroweak interaction is considered as the most promising candidate for a metastable fundamental force, also known as "pseudostable fundamental force".
+The corresponding false vacuum hypothesis is called either "electroweak vacuum instability" or "Higgs vacuum instability".
 The present false vacuum state is called $dS$ (de Sitter space), while tentative true vacuum is called $AdS$ (Anti-de Sitter space).

 The diagrams show the uncertainty ranges of Higgs boson and top quark masses as oval-shaped lines.
 Underlying colors indicate if the electroweak vacuum state is likely to be stable, merely long-lived or completely unstable for given combination of masses.
 The "electroweak vacuum decay" hypothesis was sometimes misreported as the Higgs boson "ending" the universe.